Scarves for 2024 'Disturbing the Peace' Award

 Growing the collection.

-This year, the Vaclav Havel Center commissioned us to weave 12 Havel tartan scarves for winners of the 2024 Disturbing the Peace award—Indian writer Arundhati Roy and jailed Iranian rapper Toomaj Salehi—along with renowned human rights activists including Peter Gabriel.
-We are humbled and honoured to contribute to this vital cause.
+The Vaclav Havel Center commissioned us to weave 12 Havel tartan scarves for winners of the 2024 Disturbing the Peace award—Indian writer Arundhati Roy and jailed Iranian rapper Toomaj Salehi—along with renowned human rights activists including Peter Gabriel.
+We are humbled and honoured to contribute to this vital cause!

 With fifteen years of art and activism under our belt, it’s high time we opened our store.
-We'll be launching a quirky collection of organic T-shirts featuring kilted skeleton Ben Nevis (a big hit with Oxford University students), along with hand-woven scarves, bespoke kilts, handcrafted jewelry, and more.
+We'll be launching the uplifting 'Flower Power' collection of organic T-shirts, along with tartan scarves, bespoke kilts, handcrafted jewelry, and more.

 We offset shipping emissions by donating a portion of each sale to carbon removal start-ups, such as Grassroots Carbon, reinvest a portion of our profits in the Rebel Tartan Project, and donate to partner charities.